wazuh/wazuh-documentation/source/user-manual/agents/query-configuration.rst

 Query configuration
 ===================

-The actual configuration of an agent, or the manager can be queried on demand by clicking on the **Agents** tab or the **Management** tab.
+The actual configuration of an agent, or the manager can be queried on demand by clicking on the **Agents** module or the **Management** module.
 From here you will be able to fetch the active configuration in real time.

 .. thumbnail:: ../../images/kibana-app/features/query-configuration/configuration-section.png
   :title: Query the manager configuration in Wazuh dashboard